Diksha2808/new-one/README.md

 # new-one
-hi my name is diksha
+hi my name is Diksha
-i am very happy and powerful and i love me
+i am happy and powerful and i love me....